 Less Than Significant Impact.
 The San Diego Regional Air Quality Strategy (RAQS) Plan, amended in 2016 (jointly developed by the San Diego Air Pollution Control District and the San Diego Association of Governments (SANDAG)), provides strategies and pollution controls to improve air quality in the San Diego region.
 The Land Use Plan and build out projections of the Poway General Plan as well as other jurisdictions in the region were considered when establishing the strategies of the Regional Air Quality Strategies Plan.
 The Poway General Plan includes strategies that are directed toward reducing air emissions through land use patterns, transportation planning, regional agency cooperation, energy conservation and construction.

 New development within the City shall comply with the density and intensity standards outlined in the Community Development (Land Use) Element and the City’s current Zoning Ordinance.
-Implementation of the Housing Element Update (2021-2029) will be in compliance with the Land Use Element of the Poway General Plan.
+Implementation of the 2020-2029 Housing Element will be in compliance with the Community Development Element of the Poway General Plan.
 Any future grading and construction activities associated with development of new housing units will generate temporary increased levels of particulate matter and emissions from construction equipment.
 In addition, construction activity may generate detectable odors from heavy-duty equipment exhaust in proximity to sensitive receptor locations.
-Subsequent to construction, an increase in air emissions will occur as a result of increased traffic volumes associated with operation of the proposed on site uses, use of equipment and off-site power and natural gas consumption.
+Subsequent to construction, an increase in air emissions will occur as a result of increased traffic volumes associated with operation of the proposed on site uses, use of equipment and off-site power, and natural gas consumption.
 Residential, school, and park uses would be considered receptors sensitive to air emissions generated during construction and operation of new housing developments.
 Most future affordable housing development projects will be located in areas near transit, commercial and other community services – thereby reducing the demand for vehicle trips.
 Additionally, energy efficient building materials and compliance with California Green Building Code requirements will be required.
 Adherence to such requirements will reduce potential impacts associated with air quality to less than a significant level.
 No mitigation measures are required.

-See response III.a. above
+See response III.a. above.

-See response III.a. above
+See response III.a. above.

-See response III.a.
-Above
+See response III.a. above.

 BIOLOGICAL RESOURCES: